UKCloud/ukcloud.pingdom/README.md

 ### uptime_check

 This module is used to create a check from the given variables.
 Further variables can be implemented if required, for a full list, see [https://docs.pingdom.com/api/#tag/Checks/paths/~1checks/post](https://docs.pingdom.com/api/#tag/Checks/paths/~1checks/post) for a full list.

-Variables currently implemented into the module are as follows:
+Required variable:
 apikey - Api key for Pingdom

-url - Url of the host to check, eg www.google.com ('host' in the pingdom api docs) name - The name of the check protocol - The protocol used for the check, eg http,ping ('type' in the pingdom api docs)
+Optional variables currently implemented into the module: url - Url of the host to check, eg www.google.com ('host' in the pingdom api docs) name - The name of the check protocol - The protocol used for the check, eg http,ping ('type' in the pingdom api docs)